abdullateefvahora/Range-of-Motion-Tracker/README.md

     password = "YOUR_WIFI_PASSWORD"
     ```

-3.  **Run the Project:** With all the project files loaded on the Pico, run `main.py` using your preferred MicroPython IDE (like Thonny).
-The console will display the IP address once it connects to your network.
+3.  **Run the Project:** With all the project files loaded on the Pico, connect to the configured network on your device and navigate to your Pico's IP on your web browser.
+You can also connect the Pico to your PC and run main.py in an IDE like Thonny where the browser link will be outputted in the IDE terminal.